 Plaza de España was built in 1928 with beautiful tile panels and a canal-slash-moat.
-Its corridors offer sweet shade on those sweltering hot days that Seville is known for.
+Taking a stroll through the Plaza is one of the top things to do in Seville – its corridors offer sweet shade on those sweltering hot days that Seville is known for.
 Surrounding the plaza is many tiled alcoves, each representing a different province of Spain.

 6. Palacio de las Dueñas